Many consider gyokuro to be the finest Japanese green tea. This is, however, a matter of personal preference.

-For premium gyokuro the leaves are (unlike sencha) aged for about 3 months or more.
-This aging blends and mellows the flavenoids and other organic compounds to produce a tea that is renowned for its smooth elegant taste.
+For high-quality gyokuro the leaves are (unlike sencha) aged for about 3 months or more.
+This aging process produces a tea that is renowned for its smooth elegant taste.

 This wonderful tea differs from gyokuro in that the leaves are not rolled at all.
 After steaming, the leaves are thoroughly dried.
 This is tencha.
 The tencha is then stone-ground into a superfine powder, and that powder is what is known as matcha.

 High quality matcha is very finely ground and whisks to a brilliant green color.